 PetSafe Swaps & Nutrition

 Quick answer: Bacon is generally considered safe for most healthy cats when fed in moderation.
-Aim for about Bite-sized portion as a treat. and keep it within their daily calorie allowance.
+Aim for about No more than a very small piece (about 1 cm square) on rare occasions — the high salt and fat content make larger amounts harmful. and keep it within their daily calorie allowance.

 Toxic level